kimhagyeong/kimhagyeong/README.md

 I graduated from university with a degree in computer science engineering, and I had started a platform business for a year for front-end when I was a senior in college.
 Not the end, I worked on back-end projects and jobs about DevOps at ebaykroea data platform team for two years.

 <br/>
-I'm interested in the DevOps area.
+I'm interested in the DataEngineering area.
 If my knowledge of the web develops well combined with it, I’m suppose to provide many data science experiences for users.
-<br/><br/><br/>

-As a result of working at a data platform team for two years, I noticed that the justification for the “data platform” is quite different according to companies.
-Some companies just treat “data pipeline”.
-On the other hand, the other companies provide data operations and data science.
-At this point, my opinion is that, we would better give the integration UI service for easy to control datas, if not data science.
-That’s the reason why I have been working for toy projects continuously to not to forget the sense of web development, while I have been working at the data platform team simultaneously.

 <br/><br/><br/>

 - 🔭 I'm currently working on a backend project on ebay.